launchdarkly/ld-find-code-refs/README.md

 3. The `exclude` command line option (see above section) may be used to specify a single regular expression for the exclude pattern.

 If both `.ldignore` and the `exclude` argument are provided, `ld-find-code-refs` will test against both for file exclusion.
 Do note that `.ldignore` expects shell glob patterns, while the `exclude` option expects a PCRE-compliant regular expression.

+### Branch garbage collection

+After scanning has completed, `ld-find-code-refs` will search for and delete any stale branches.
+A branch is considered stale if it has references in LaunchDarkly, but no longer exists on the Git remote.
+As a consequence of this behavior, any code references on local branches or branches belonging only to a remote other than the default one will be removed the next time `ld-find-code-refs` is run on a different branch.